-No Name Collective to Stage MACBETH in Brooklyn Navy Yard Warehouse
+No Name Collective Stages MACBETH in Brooklyn Navy Yard Warehouse

-The No Name Collective, an emerging classics troupe, will present a novel interpretation of Shakespeare's "Macbeth" for eight performances only, October 31 to November 5, at The Yard, a warehouse space located at 16 Waverly Ave., Brooklyn Navy Yard.
+The No Name Collective, an emerging classics troupe, presents a novel interpretation of Shakespeare's "Macbeth" for eight performances only, tonight, October 31 to November 5, at The Yard, a warehouse space located at 16 Waverly Ave., Brooklyn Navy Yard.

 The ensemble, whose mission is to present accessible versions of classic plays, will present a new-age Macbeth that questions the extent that gender affects the outcome of fate.
 Tatiana Baccari directs.

 The production, presented in a long and cavernous warehouse, will have a contemporary and other-worldly feel.
 Its guiding principle is that in tragedy, not everything is controlled by fate.
 Witches make prophesies, but Macbeth makes decisions.

 When Lady Macbeth implores the spirits to unsex her, her prayers are answered, conjuring a pivotal transformation.
 This staging explores what would happen if Macbeth and Lady Macbeth were offered new possibilities.